jesusalberto11/Rick-Morty-Api/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-this project helped me understand the basics to use the javascript framework, called vuejs, I learned how to create and reuse components, make calls to public apis and manage information between components and the use of the Vue Router.
+this project helped me understand the basics of Vue JS, I learned how to create and reuse components, make calls to public APIs and manage information between components and finally, the use of the Vue Router.